 Most people who use public transport in Melbourne harbour no illusions about how expensive it can be, particularly for casual users (which most people are when they try public transport for the first time).
 While longer trips have become cheaper thanks to the ‘Zone 1 cap’ introduced in 2015, it remains true that over half of all trips are within a single zone, and there is little question that fares for these shorter trips need to drop in order to make public transport competitive for those who own cars.
 Proclaiming a ‘CBD free tram zone’ went nowhere near the change that is required.

-Yet the view is sometimes expressed that Melbourne’s fares are cheap even for short trips.
+Yet the view is sometimes expressed that Melbourne’s public transport is cheap at the price – even for short trips.
 Some commentators and bureaucrats appear to have convinced themselves that Melbourne’s system is among the best in the world and ought to be priced at a premium.